Fire Ban in Effect Read More >

 What types of uses and densities will be permitted on the lands identified for development?

-• Could allow up to 4-storey apartments, townhomes, patio homes or detached dwellings.
+• Could allow up to three-storey apartments, townhomes, patio homes or detached dwellings.

 • Site could permit seniors’ housing or care facilities.